ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 When you query the application using spring data jdbc, instead of entities, you will receive the entire aggregate.
 This makes the application easier to understand.
-The application doesn't need to rely on an application context to keep the state of the entities updated.
+The application doesn't need to rely on an application context to get the state of properties of returned entities.
-Because the entire objects are fetched, there aren't extra calls needed to receive the field values of objects that weren't loaded yet because all the fields are already filled in.
+Because the entire objects are fetched, there are no extra calls needed to receive the field values of objects that were not loaded yet because all the fields are already filled in.
 The disadvantage of this system could be that too much data will be loaded.
 But if that happens, it could be that the boundary of your aggregate is too big and it is possible that you need to split up your aggregate.